HHassanHub/crowd-pose-detection/README.md

 # Technologies Used
 Deep Learning: Convolutional Neural Networks (CNN), Mask R-CNN, and other advanced models for object detection and segmentation.

 Python: The project is developed in Python, utilizing the deep learning ecosystem.
+Python 3.7 version has been used for the development environment, code editing and running the project

 CVAT: CVAT (Computer Vision Annotation Tool) is used for annotating video frames for training the model.

-PyCharm 3.7: The development environment used for code editing and running the project.

 ## Installation